-Joint Secretariat (JS)
+♦ Joint Secretariat (JS)

 The Joint Secretariat will assist the Managing Authority and the Monitoring Committee in carrying out their respective functions.
 The Joint Secretariat shall also provide information to potential beneficiaries about funding opportunities under cooperation programme and shall assist beneficiaries in the implementation of operations.
-The JS shall facilitate coordination between similar or complementary projects.
 The JS is placed within the GODC and will have two branch offices in Croatia.
-The entire team of JS will be led by a Head of JS who will be functionally independent from MA and any other programme body as specified in Description of Management and Control.